viniciusmorgado/i2pdotnet/README.md

 - .NET 6.0
 - .NET Standard 2.1

-This includes the .NET Framework, .NET Core, UWP and more.
+This includes the .NET Core, UWP and more.

 ## Usage: